-Funded by the European and Developing Clinical Trials Partnership and sponsored by St George’s, University of London, PREPARE aims to define and reduce the burden of neonatal, infant and maternal GBS in a Sub-Saharan African population The programme of work also seeks to estimate the level of antibodies for protection against major GBS types causing disease across European and African sites.
+Funded by the European and Developing Clinical Trials Partnership and sponsored by St George’s, University of London, PREPARE aims to define and reduce the burden of neonatal, infant and maternal GBS in a Sub-Saharan African population.
+The project has entered its 4th year of research and has completed recruitment for both Work Package 2 and Work Package 5.

 Long term control of GBS depends on the availability of an effective vaccine.
 A GBS vaccine would reduce the burden of GBS (maternal disease, stillbirths, premature births and infant disease) by protecting both mothers and infants.
 Several vaccine candidates are currently in development.

 We aim to build capacity in Uganda for future vaccine studies.
 We will work with experts from other countries that have undertaken vaccine studies in pregnant women.
 This will help us when considering regulatory and ethical issues in preparation for clinical trials in this population.